 When feasible the teleworker will attend job-related meetings, training sessions and conferences, as requested by supervisors.
 In addition, the teleworker may be requested to attend "short-notice" meetings.
 The supervisor will use telephone conference calling whenever possible as an alternative to requesting attendance at "short-notice" meetings.

 H. Incidental Costs.
-Unless otherwise stated in the Telework Agreement, all incidental costs, such as residential utility costs or cleaning services, are the responsibilities of the teleworker.
+Unless otherwise stated in the Telework Agreement, all incidental costs, such as residential utility costs, homeowner’s insurance or cleaning services, are the responsibilities of the teleworker.

 I. Inclement Weather.
 If the primary worksite is closed due to an emergency or inclement weather, the supervisor will contact the teleworking employee.
 The teleworker may continue to work at the telework-site.
 If there is an emergency at the telework-site, such as a power outage, the teleworker will notify the supervisor as soon as possible.
-The teleworker may be reassigned to the primary worksite or an alternate worksite in such cases.
+The teleworker may be reassigned to the primary worksite or an alternate worksite in such cases or required to take leave.

 J. Inspections.
 Alternative work locations are subject to safety investigation by a UNI representative before acceptance of a telework agreement.
-An inspection form must be filed by the employee detailing potential risks to the teleworker.
+Information, which may include photos of location must be filed by the employee detailing potential risks.
 If an employee withholds safety information from the University representative, the employee will be held responsible for injuries resulting from said known hazards.
-In case of injury, theft, loss, or tort liability related to telework, the teleworker must allow agents of University of Northern Iowa to investigate and/or inspect the telework site.
+In case of injury, theft, loss, or tort liability related to telework, if requested the teleworker must allow agents of University of Northern Iowa to investigate and/or inspect the telework site.

 K. Injuries.
 The employee will be covered by workers' compensation for job related injuries that occur in the designated workspace, including the teleworker's home, during the defined work period.
-In the case of injury occurring during the defined work period, the employee shall immediately report the injury to the supervisor.
+In the case of injury occurring during the defined work period, the employee shall immediately report the injury to the supervisor or Human Resource Services.
 Workers' compensation will not apply to non-job related injuries that might occur in the home or designated telework-site.
 University of Northern Iowa does not assume responsibility for injury to any persons other than the teleworker at the telework-site.

 L. Intellectual Property.
-Products, documents, and records developed while teleworking are property of University of Northern Iowa.
+Products, documents, patents, copyrights, inventions, and records developed while teleworking are property of University of Northern Iowa.
+Teleworker must have a method to safeguard the security of all institutional data, including, but not limited to, intellectual property, proprietary information, confidential personnel information, FERPA protected student records, and attorney-client communications.

 M. Leave.
-The telework employee must obtain supervisory approval before taking leave in accordance with University of Northern Iowa policy.
+The telework employee must obtain supervisory approval before taking leave in accordance with University of Northern Iowa policy, including and not limited to Family Medical Leave or Military Leave

 N. Network Access.
 University of Northern Iowa is committed to supporting telework by increasing network access to remote locations.
 However, network access is not guaranteed.